 3. Black Diamond Mines, Antioch

-It is only to be expected that an old abandoned mine would have some ghosts and that is certainly the case with the Black Diamond Mines in Antioch.
+It is only expected that an old abandoned mine would have some ghosts, which is undoubtedly the case with the Black Diamond Mines in Antioch.

-There are said to be several ghosts in the mines, but one of the most notable is known as ‘The Wailing Witch.’
+There are several ghosts in the mines, but one of the most notable is known as ‘The Wailing Witch.’
 It is said that she was a nanny who lost her job after it was discovered that she had been practicing witchcraft.

 4. Alcatraz, San Francisco Bay

-Alcatraz has a long storied history.
-It was first used by the military as a prison as far back as 1850.
-Being an island in the San Francisco Bay the cold and unforgiving waters were a deterrent for those interested in trying to escape.
+Alcatraz has a long, storied history.
+The military first used it as a prison as far back as 1850.
+Being an island in the San Francisco Bay, the cold and unforgiving waters deter those interested in escaping.

-Alcatraz made the move from a military prison to a federal prison in 1934.
+Alcatraz moved from a military to a federal prison in 1934.
 It remained a federal prison until 1963.
-While in operation Alcatraz housed many notorious and violent criminals.
+While in operation, Alcatraz housed many notorious and violent criminals.
 The “Birdman of Alcatraz,” murderer Robert Stroud, Al “Scarface” Capone, and George “Machine Gun” Kelly were only three of those famous inmates.

 There were an estimated 14 escape attempts from Alcatraz.
-Of those that attempted to escape the majority were captured or shot and killed.
-Five of the prisoners were never seen again, believed to have succumbed to the perilous conditions.
+Most of those who attempted to escape were captured or shot and killed.
+Five of the prisoners were never seen again, believed to have succumbed to the dangerous conditions.

-Today Alcatraz is a popular tourist spot with thousands visiting the island every week.
-People can take tours of the former prison during the day or at night, and even night time ghost tours!
-When taking into consideration the fact that there were a number of deaths that occurred in the prison during prison fights and the like, it is no surprise to hear Alcatraz is a hotbed of paranormal activity.
+Today Alcatraz is a popular tourist spot, with thousands visiting the island weekly.
+People can take tours of the former prison day or night, and even nighttime ghost tours!
+Because many deaths occurred during prison fights and the like, it is no surprise to hear Alcatraz is a hotbed of paranormal activity.

-It is not uncommon to feel cold spots, hear footsteps, or voices.
+It is not uncommon to feel cold spots or hear footsteps or voices.
 Reports of cell doors opening and slamming shut by unseen forces.

 6. Queen Anne Hotel, San Francisco

-The exquisite Queen Anne Hotel was a school for girls after it was built back in the 1890s.
-The school had a number of teachers for the girls but none had as much passion for education as Miss Mary Lake, the headmistress.
+One of the most haunted hotels in San Francisco, the exquisite Queen Anne Hotel was a school for girls after it was built back in the 1890s.
+The school had several teachers for the girls, but none had as much passion for education as Miss Mary Lake, the headmistress.

 In 1980, after many different owners, the former school for girls became what is now the Queen Anne Hotel.
 Guests to the hotel have reported countless sightings of the one beloved teacher wandering about the hotel’s hallways.
 People have also spotted her in her former home, room 410.